Copyright © 2017

 one marble in, two marbles out

-[ t h i n k ] isn’t a reference source but instead a jumping-off point for thinking, designing, creating, and exploring. [ t h i n k ] uses these questions to filter content:
+Think is not a reference source but instead a jumping-off point for thinking, designing, creating, and exploring.
+Think uses the following questions to filter content:

 Will this item still be relevant a year from now?
 Will it make you think about things?
 Will it challenge you?
 Is it excellent or praiseworthy?
 Does it address permanent and universal human concerns?
 Is it a big idea, game changer, disruptor, breakthrough?
 Will it influence other great works?
 Is it respected by experts?
 Is it cool and on the edge?
 Does it reflect the spirit of the times?
 Is it an important cog in the wheel that makes the world work?